-5. RELATED PARTY TRANSACTIONS
+4. RELATED PARTY TRANSACTIONS

 - a.
 Teekay LNG Partners L.P. is the ultimate parent company of Teekay Nakilat (III) Holdings Corporation.
-Teekay Corporation is the parent company of Teekay LNG Partners L.P.
-Teekay Shipping Ltd. is a subsidiary of Teekay Corporation. - b.
-During the year, corporate services were provided to the Company by Teekay Shipping Ltd. of \$0.3 million (2008 \$0.3 million, 2007 \$0.3 million).
+Teekay Corporation is the ultimate parent company of Teekay LNG Partners L.P.
+Teekay Shipping Ltd. and Teekay Chartering Ltd. are subsidiaries of Teekay Corporation. - b.
+During the year, corporate services were provided to the Company by Teekay Shipping Ltd. of \$0.3 million (2009 \$0.3 million, 2008 \$0.3 million).
 The corporate services are measured at the exchange amount between parties. - c.
-During the year, ship management services were provided to the Company by Teekay Shipping Ltd. of \$1.5 million (2008 \$1.2 million, 2007 nil).
+During the year, ship management services were provided to the Company by Teekay Shipping Ltd. of \$1.5 million (2009 \$1.5 million, 2008 \$1.2 million).
 The ship management services are measured at the exchange amount between parties. - d.
-During the year, the Company incurred interest expense that was either capitalized or recorded on the consolidated statements of income (loss) of nil (2008 \$13.9 million, 2007 \$17.1 million) to QGTC Nakilat (1643-6) Holdings Corporation. - e.
-During the year, the Company incurred interest expense that was either capitalized or recorded on the consolidated statements of income (loss) of nil (2008 \$9.2 million, 2007 \$11.4 million) to Teekay Nakilat (III) Holdings Corporation. - f.
-During the year, crew training services were provided to the Company by Teekay Corporation of \$0.4 million (2008 \$4.8 million, 2007 nil).
-The crew training services are measured at the exchange amount between the parties. - g.
-On December 31, 2008, Teekay Nakilat (III) Holdings Corporation and QGTC Nakilat (1643-6) Holdings Corporation novated their interest rate swap obligations to the Company for no consideration.
-The transaction was concluded between entities under common control and thus the swaps were recorded at their carrying values.
-The excess of the liabilities assumed over the consideration received, amounting to \$69.2 million, has been charged to accumulated deficit. - h.
+During the year, crew training services were provided to the Company by Teekay Corporation of \$1.0 million (2009 \$0.4 million, 2008 \$4.8 million).
+The crew training services are measured at the exchange amount between the parties and are included as part of vessel operating expenses in the consolidated statements of income. - e.
+During the year, crewing and manning services were provided to the Company by Teekay Corporation of \$8.5 million (2009 \$9.2 million, 2008 \$4.6 million) of which \$1.2 million is payable to Teekay Corporation as at December 31, 2010 and is included in accounts payable and accrued liabilities in the consolidated balances sheets.
+The crewing and manning services are measured at the exchange amount between the parties and are included as part of vessel operating expenses in the consolidated statements of income. - f.
+From time to time, other payments are made by affiliates on behalf of the Company that are not specific to any agreements described above. - g.
+On December 31, 2008, Teekay Nakilat (III) Holdings Corporation and QGTC Nakilat (1643-6) Holdings Corporation novated their interest rate swap agreements to the Company for no consideration.
+The transaction was concluded between entities under common control and thus the interest rate swaps were recorded at their carrying values.
+The excess of the liabilities assumed over the consideration received, amounting to \$69.2 million, has been charged to accumulated deficit.
+This transaction was treated as a non-cash transaction in the Company's consolidated statements of cash flows.

+- h.
 On December 31, 2008, Teekay Nakilat (III) Holdings Corporation and QGTC Nakilat (1643-6) Holdings Corporation novated their external long-term debt and related interest payable of \$871.3 million and deferred debt issuance costs of \$10.5 million to the Company.
 As a result of this transaction at December 31, 2008, the Company's long-term debt and accrued liabilities have increased by \$871.3 million and deferred debt issuance costs has increased by \$10.5 million.
 This transaction is offset by a decrease in the Company's obligations to its shareholders, Teekay Nakilat (III) Holdings Corporation and QGTC Nakilat (1643-6) Holdings Corporation.
 The Company incurred \$21.8 million of interest expense during the year ended December 31, 2008 relating to the Company's obligations to its shareholders, that was offset on the novation of its external long-term debt. - i.
-During the year, crewing and manning services were provided to the Company by Teekay Corporation of \$9.2 million (2008 \$4.6 million, 2007 nil million) of which \$1.3 million is payable to Teekay Corporation as at December 31, 2009 and is included as part of accounts payable and accrued liabilities in the consolidated balances sheets.
-The crewing and manning services are measured at the exchange amount between the parties and are included as part of vessel operating expenses in the consolidated statements of income (loss). - j.
-From time to time, other payments are made by affiliates on behalf of the Company that are not specific to any agreements described above.
+As at December 31, 2010, the net amounts due to affiliates totaled \$1.9 million (2009 \$8.7 million).
+These amounts are in the normal course of operations, unsecured, non-interest bearing and have no fixed repayment terms.
+The Company expects these amounts will be repaid within 2011.